kown7/rmtoo/docs/traceability/rmtoo-Traceability.md

 * Word is also a Hammer
     * Fully automated traceability matrix
 * The Hopeless Review
-    * Consistent documents
+    * Consistent documents straight from the source
 * The Foundling
-    * Ship consistent documents with code
+    * Store requirements' meta-information with code

+\note{
+4'

-\note{It's perfectly fine to create one manually.
+It's perfectly fine to create one manually.
 If the requirements change it'll be hard to figure out the minimal delta-test.
 Obviously the requirements change more than once.
 Hence we want this fully automated.